Pathfinder Graduate Student Fellowship

 Graduate training in water science often focuses on a single field site or analytical approach.
 The Pathfinder Fellowship program provides travel funds to graduate students in hydrology and related sciences to make an extended trip to enhance their research by adding a field site to conduct comparative research, collaborating with a research group, or working with researchers on adding an interdisciplinary dimension to a project.
 Fellowships are awarded to cover travel costs of up to a maximum of $5,000.

-Critical Zone Collaborative Network (CZNet): New this year, we especially welcome proposals to support collaboration with the CZNet community.
+Critical Zone Collaborative Network (CZNet), we especially welcome proposals to support collaboration with the CZNet community.
 Check the critical zone website for more information about their research and activities.

 The Pathfinder Application consists of: